Danny Willems -- Work In Progress

 sudo mount /dev/sdX1 /mnt/keystick

-2) Create a keyfile on the USB
+2) Generate a keyfile

 sudo dd if=/dev/urandom of=/mnt/keystick/luks-keyfile bs=4096 count=1 status=none